 The Company is required to pay all fees and expenses incident to the registration of the shares, including certain fees and disbursements of counsel to the selling stockholders.
-The Company has agreed to indemnify the selling stockholders against certain losses, claims, damages and liabilities, including liabilities under the Securities Act.
+The Company has

 To the extent required, the Company will amend or supplement this prospectus to disclose material arrangements regarding the plan of distribution.